acl-org/emnlp-2024/_pages/venue.md

 ### Airports

 The closest international airport is Miami International Airport: MIA Distance 9 miles (14.48 kilometers).
 The conference hotel is about a 20 minute / $40 cab ride from MIA.
+The next closest international airport is Fort Lauderdale International Airport (FLL).
+It is about a 25 miles (40 km) from the conference venue, which is about a 45 minute / $70 taxi ride.

 ### Transportation from MIA